Rob Rohn - President Report

 HeliCat was thrilled to welcome the following businesses as affiliate members this past year:

 Wild Cat Helicopters

-2017 year marked the development of a robust communications plan.
-Our goal was to align key communications goals with our 2020 strategic plan.
-The plan resulted in significant increase to social media engagement, increased traffic to helicat.org, increased attendance to key HeliCat events, media coverage for key HeliCat initiatives and the development of numerous resource documents for the organization and its members.
+2017 year saw the development of a robust communications plan.
+Our goal was to align key communications objectives with our 2020 strategic plan.
+The result was a significant increase in social media engagement, increased traffic to helicat.org, increased attendance to key HeliCat events, extensive media coverage for key HeliCat initiatives and the development of numerous resource documents for the organization and its members.

 270 Twitter followers